Zinc: Benefits, Deficiency, Side Effects, and Sources

 2. Enhances Memory

-Zinc has been known to reduce the pace of memory loss and to even prevent it entirely.
+It is known to reduce the pace of memory loss and even prevent it entirely.
 It plays a key role in regulating spatial learning and enhancing cognitive learning, especially in adolescents.

 3. Modulates Wound Healing

 It plays a major role in improving overall cellular metabolism.
 It nurtures and maintains the structure of dermal tissues and other membranes.